 We have observed that this is not the first time deep-sea pipelines were proposed to tackle land-based pollution.
 For example, in 2009, when Vapi was recognized as one of the most critically polluted industrial clusters in the country, an action plan was made to reduce pollution.
 One of the points of action was the laying of a deep-sea pipeline.
 Currently, treated effluents from Gujarat Industries Development Corporation(GIDC) are disposed off into the Damanganga river, impacting the livelihoods of fisherfolk.

-Another instance is when in 1999, following a Gujarat high court order that disallowed releasing untreated industrial effluents into Amalkhadi river, a proposal was made to lay a deep sea pipeline in Sarigam.
+Another instance is when in 1999, following a Gujarat high court order that disallowed releasing untreated industrial effluents into Amalkhadi river, a proposal was made to lay a deep-sea pipeline in Sarigam.
 The deep-sea pipeline in Sarigam however has not resulted in resolving the problem.
 There have been several news reports of fish mortality in these areas due to untreated effluents released into the seas.
 Residents have also complained that it has resulted in their health being affected.
-A detailed investigation of the impacts of already existing deep-sea pipelines need to be assessed.
-There has also been instances of leakage in pipelines in some areas where such pipelines have been installed.
+A detailed investigation of the impacts of already existing deep-sea pipelines needs to be assessed.
+There have also been instances of leakage in pipelines in some areas where such pipelines have been installed.

 An Environmental Justice Issue: Displacing the impact